EdwardCYC/World-Of-Os/README.md

 4. Defeat your opponent's team of three and win!

 # Example Screenshots
-At the start of the game, you will be greeted with this message:
+At the start of the game, you are greeted with this message:

 ![Intro Message](example_images/intro.png)